-You can then contact the embassy or general consulate to receive the decision and possibly book an appointment to collect it.
+You can then contact the embassy or consulate-general to receive the decision and possibly book an appointment to collect it.
 When you collect your decision, you must bring your passport with you.
-Some embassies and general consulates send out the decision and the permit card in the post.
-Contact the embassy or general consulate for more information.
+Some embassies and consulates-general send out the decision and the permit card in the post.
+Contact the embassy or consulate-general for more information.

 Residence permit card

 If you receive a residence permit for more than three months, you will receive a residence permit card.
 The card is a certification that you have permission to be in Sweden and contains your fingerprints and a photo of you, among other information.

 If you need an entry visa to travel to Sweden